-In Medellín, on the other hand.
-There are enough expressways and efficient public transport systems such as the Metro, Metro Cable, Tranvía, and bus lines which allow you to move quickly through the city in a few minutes.
+In Medellín, on the other hand, there are enough expressways and efficient public transport systems such as the Metro, Metro Cable, Tranvía, and bus lines which allow you to move quickly through the city in a few minutes.
 Public transport is very cheap.
-So having a car is not something almost mandatory like in Panamá.
+So having a car is not crucial like it is in Panamá.

 Additionally, Medellín is a city with good planning.
 In general, the streets are cleaner and brighter than in Panamá.
-There are more sidewalks to walk in and green places everywhere.
+There are more sidewalks to walk in and green places are abundant.

 Education in Panamá is good in terms of English.
 From preschool to university this language is always taught.
 A higher percentage of the population speaks English in Panama City than in Medellin.
 However, when looking at the world ranking of Latin American colleges and universities which compare other subjects, the educational institutions of Medellín are better positioned.
 We can see this clearly in the Pisa Tests report – where students are tested in areas such as reading, science, and math.

 In short, public services, such as electricity, natural gas, internet, telephony and health are quite acceptable in both cities, but I think that the cheapest and most efficient are those in Medellín.